 Want to grow olives, but you reside in USDA zone 6?
 Can olive trees grow in zone 6?
-The following article contains information about cold hardy olive trees, olive trees for zone 6.
+The following article contains information about cold hardy olive trees for zone 6.

 Can Olive Trees Grow in Zone 6?

-Olives need long warm summers of at least 80 F. (27 C.), along with cool night temperatures of 35-50 F. (2-10 C.) in order to set flower buds.
+Olives need long warm summers of at least 80 degrees F. (27 C.), along with cool night temperatures of 35 to 50 degrees F. (2-10 C.) in order to set flower buds.
 This process is referred to as vernalization.
 While olive trees need to experience vernalization to set fruit, they freeze from extremely cold temperatures.

 While variations in temperature occur within a USDA zone, certainly those in zone 6 are too cold for even the most cold hardy olive tree.
-Generally, olive trees are only suited to USDA zones 9-11, so sadly, there are no zone 6 olive tree cultivars.
+Generally, olive trees are only suited to USDA zones 9 to 11, so sadly, there are no zone 6 olive tree cultivars.

-Now with all that in mind, I have also read claims of trees dying down to the ground with temps below 10 F. (-12 C.) and then re-growing from the crown.
-Cold hardiness of olive trees is similar to that of citrus and improves over time as the tree ages and increases in size.
+Now with all that in mind, I have also read claims of trees dying down to the ground with temps below 10 degrees F. (-12 C.) and then re-growing from the crown.
+The cold hardiness of olive trees is similar to that of citrus and improves over time as the tree ages and increases in size.